lmarchisio/smartsheet-python_webhook/README.md

 However, a more ideal solution would be for Smartsheet to "listen for" these blank lines and fill in the necessary formulas whenever a change occurs that creates a blank line.
 This can be achieved by using the Smartsheet API webhook functionality to trigger a Google Cloud Function which can then find and fill the blank cells.

+The basic concept:
+1. Each open project sheet has a webhook that listens for any change
+2. When a change is detected, an HTTP trigger is sent to the cloud functions URL
+3. The cloud function checks for any blank lines and writes formulas into any admin columns with blank cells

 ## Requirements
 * Google Cloud Account
 * Smartsheet Python SDK